The National Court demands banking and tax information from PSOE and PSC since 2024

 What was Crónica Libre

-The judge places the origin of the alleged plot on April 26, 2024, at the PSOE headquartersAlthough the Crónica Libre website remains active, no news has been published there for months.
+Although the Crónica Libre website remains active, no news has been published there for months.
 Its director, Patricia López, died victim of cancer last December.
-The summary also includes the intention to sell the outlet for one euro to a company led by Leire Díez.
+The summary also includes the intention to sell the outlet for one euro to a company directed by Leire Díez.

 The origin of the plot

 That meeting coincided with the five days of reflection that Pedro Sánchez gave himself to decide whether to withdraw from politics in the face of judicial accusations against members of his family.
-It also coincided with the electoral campaign in Catalonia, which opened the doors of the Generalitat to Salvador Illa.
-For this reason, Pedraz finds it plausible that Illa's campaign was used to camouflage some payment intended to finance the plot.
+It also coincided with the election campaign in Catalonia, which opened the doors of the Generalitat to Salvador Illa.
+For this reason, Pedraz finds it plausible that Illa's campaign was used to disguise some payment intended to finance the plot.